analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

 SELECT
 	<desired_columns>,
 	WINDOW_FUNCTION() OVER(
-		PARTITION BY <used to specify if the function should be applied to cuts of the data>
+		-- used to specify if the function should be applied to cuts of the data PARTITION BY
-		ORDER BY <used to specify ordering of data (i.e. ranking approaches)>
+		-- used to specify ordering of data
+		ORDER BY
-		ROWS <used to specify which rows the within the partition to apply the function>
+		-- used to specify which rows the within the partition to apply the function Window Frame Type: ROWS, RANGE, or GROUPS
 	) AS window_metric_x
 FROM <table_name>
 ```